JetBrains/Qodana/topics/dotnet.md

 ### Qodana Cloud
 {id="dotnet-before-you-start-qodana-cloud"}

-To run linters, you need to obtain a [project token](project-token.md) that will be used by %product% for identifying and verifying a license.
+To run linters, you need to get a [project token](project-token.md) that will be used by %product% for identifying and verifying a license.

 <procedure>